hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. _helm-configure-global-domain:

-Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/global-domain-values.yaml`` as follows:

-- Set `postgresPassword` entry to the value you set in ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/postgres-values.yaml``.

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` as follows:

 - Replace ``TARGET_CLUSTER`` in the `globalDomain.url` entry with |cn_cluster|, per the cluster to which you are connecting.